 4 - Introduction to emissions accounting

-Introduction to the progress of step 4: definitions, governance, requirements and deliverables.
+Introduction to the conduct of step 4: definitions, governance, requirements and deliverables.

 The accounting is defined as the process of collecting and using the various data necessary to carry out a Bilan Carbone®.

-Step 4.1 : this is intended to present the general principles of accounting.
+Step 4.1 : these are intended to present the general principles of accounting.

-Step 4.2 : enabling the framing of the collection of activity data.
+Step 4.2 : enabling the framing of activity data collection.

 Step 4.3 : enabling the framing of the selection of emission factors.